Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 ## Snapped Threads
 When you reach level 15, the raw energy released whenever another creature causes your concentration to break banishes them into the Weave for a moment.
 Whenever another creature causes your concentration to break, make an Expertise attack against them, applying one stack of banished if you hit.

-## Masterpiece
-At level 20, you are a master of the arcane, and your threads of magic wrap around your targets, moving them around like pieces on a game board.
-All of your patterns gain: “At the end of each of your turns, you may shift the affected creature once.”

-Patterns which do not affect creatures directly, such as *pattern of forbiddance,* do not benefit from this feature.
+## One With the Weave
+At level 20, you are able to seamlessly slip in and out of reality in response to threats.
+After you use the Block reaction, you may choose to gain one stack of banished.
+You automatically succeed on any Treat skill checks you make to remove the banished condition.

 # Guilds
 ## Fate